 Common WorkCover Claim Mistakes

 Over half a million people suffered injuries at work last year in Australia.
-If you’re one of those considering a WorkCover claim, here are some things you must avoid.
+If you are considering a WorkCover claim, there are some common mistakes you must avoid.
 You may experience financial hardship if you sustain an injury at work.
-Don’t make it worse by making any of these common mistakes.
+But don’t make it worse by making any of these common errors.

-Consider the nine common errors that can cost you time and money when your workplace harms you.
+Consider the nine common errors that can cost you time and money when you have a workplace injury.

 Error 1: You don’t immediately report your injury to your employer

 You need to tell your employer about your physical injury or mental illness if you want to file a workers’ comp insurance claim successfully.
-You must complete this report within a specific timeframe and start working on it immediately.
+You must complete this report within a specific timeframe and begin work immediately.
 The insurer may not pay your benefits if you don’t meet your deadline.

 If you’re living in Australia, your state workers’ compensation legislation may allow an extension of your reporting date under certain circumstances.
-Please seek advice from a personal injury lawyer before deciding on your case.
-Splatt Lawyer offers free initial legal advice in WorkCover cases.
+A WorkCover lawyer can explain if you qualify.

 You must be honest when submitting an injury report to your employer.
-If misleading information is provided, your compensation claim could be rejected.
-Write your submission so that it is as specific and accurate as possible.
+If you provide misleading information, your compensation claim could be rejected.
+That’s why you should write your submission as specifically and accurately as possible.
 Don’t assume what your boss wants to hear or think something you don’t know is true.

 Outline the facts of your incident without exaggerating, like saying your accident was more severe than it was.
-This is particularly important when a health professional hasn’t yet assessed you.
-For example, don’t say you broke your leg if a medical professional has not yet confirmed your condition.
+This is particularly important when you haven’t already been assessed by a health professional.
+For example, don’t say you broke your leg if a medical professional has not yet confirmed this to be true.

-It would be best if you saw a doctor for a medical diagnosis, but be sure you get the correct one.
-Depending on where you reside, there may be a list of preapproved medical specialists for your region.
+Your best plan is to see a doctor for a medical diagnosis, but be sure you see the right one.
+Depending on where you live, there may be a list of preapproved medical specialists in your area.
 If not, see a local GP for an injury assessment.

-Regardless of the requirements in your area, if you feel unsure about your doctor’s ability to diagnose your injury accurately, ask your compensation lawyer for advice.
+If you feel unsure about your doctor’s ability to diagnose your injury accurately, ask a compensation lawyer for advice.
 Queensland workers who are harmed on the job can receive advice from Splatt Lawyers about their rights.

 Error 4: Ignoring your doctor’s recommendation